 “If you want to get high – drink vodka, not wine”, he went on.

 In the tasting room, the wine experience begins with smelling the aroma.
 Swirl the wine vigorously for about 10-15 seconds and inhale the plethora of aromas coming out.
 Take a sip and before swallowing and bring it to the front of your mouth for about 5 seconds.
 And then, roll the wine in the upper palate for about 8 seconds.
 Finally, swallow the wine.
 Next, draw air through your mouth and concentrate on your brain while exhaling.
 If you concentrate hard enough, probably you will smell the aroma.
-Also, two minutes between two sips is ideal to recognise the aromas.
+Also, two minutes between two sips is ideal to recognize the aromas.
+Swirl, sniff, and sip, our instructor went on.
 It may sound simple but I found gauging the aromas really tough.
 The subtleties of wine tasting totally escaped me at first.
 By the time, I got to my 4th drink, it was just slowly sinking in.

 Fun Fact – There are altogether 298 master wine tasters in the world.
 And only 7 of them are women.
 Although, women have 20-25% more taste buds than men.
 Strange, don’t you think?!